ABorden23/Election-Analysis/README.md

 1. The Election Results Printed to command Line
 2. The Election Results Saved to a Text File.
-3. A written Analysis of the Election Audit
+3. A Written Analysis of the Election Audit

 # Overview of Election Audit: